When Laurie Anderson's husband died, she turned to the pen.

 "Part of the human condition involves suffering and pain, and processing things that are out of our control," said Schoonover.

 Reflecting on negative experiences could trigger retraumatizing or reliving the experience, though, that's very rare, added Clabaugh.
-Personally and professionally, the benefits outweigh any risks in a practice that allows "that calm we so desperately needs in a culture that is really fast."
+Personally and professionally, the benefits outweigh any risks in a practice that allows "that calm we so desperately need in a culture that is really fast."

 Anderson noted that journaling can be a helpful reference for personal progress, one you can look back on and see how far you've come.